 Thank you so much, Dianne, for commenting and for your great tips! 🙂

 - Don't exceed 385 degrees.
-Salmon is a delicate fish and needs to bake at a fairly low temperature to maintain its moisture.
+Salmon is a delicate fish that needs to bake at a fairly low temperature to maintain moisture.

-- Ensure to cook the salmon to an internal temperature of 145°F, measured in the thickest part of the salmon filet.
+- Ensure the salmon is cooked to an internal temperature of 145°F, measured in the thickest part of the salmon filet.
 It should flake with a fork when done.
 It may take longer to cook if the fillets are quite thick.

 🥗 Side dishes